marcjulian/pyoram/README.md

 The project is the main task of my internship at SIIT in the study program Business Information Systems (Bachelor of Science).
 Prof. Dr. Steve Gordon is the advisor, who helps defining the requirements for the project and assists me with any further questions.

+The final presentation of my internship is available on [prezi](https://prezi.com/4i5lkurr0bgh/pyoram/).

 ## Copyright and license